-Those who know about the life he led can’t really belief that such a thief as Manfred Clootie could have gone on and on without being caught.
-How was that possible?
-The answer is that he was caught from time to time, but usually for loitering.
-Police in the sanctified past had unofficial powers of apprehension and detention that a modern-day probationary constable who sits dreaming of mayhem as he caresses his truncheon would willingly die to enjoy.
+Manfred Clootie was a poet who moonlighted as a thief (or. perhaps, a thief who moonlighted as a poet).
+He went on and on, thieving and scribbling for many a year and was neither imprisoned nor published.
+He was, however, sometimes detained, but usually for loitering.
+Police in the sanctified past had such powers of apprehension and detention that a modern-day probationary constable who sits dreaming of mayhem as he caresses his truncheon would willingly die to enjoy.

-On one such occasion, Clootie worked so diligently that he had to lie low for a year afterwards . . .
+On one such occasion, he worked so diligently that he had to lie low for a year afterwards . . .

-Come with me into the past and let us visit a police station.
+Go with him and visit a police station.
 But be careful.
-These are not the gentlemen of now, armed bureaucrats who could smother a Ned Kelly in paper before he could even draw his pistol.
-These are what our fathers and grandfathers called “The Wallopers.”
+These are not the gentlemen of today, armed bureaucrats who could smother a Ned Kelly in paper before he could even draw his pistol.
+These are what our fathers and grandfathers called “The Wallopers”.
 And they are not men to tolerate even a suggestion of disrespect.

 The scene is always the same here; the time never changes.
 This is the police station.
 It’s known as South-East.
 Two miles away – and miles they must be, not kilometres, for this is some time ago – stands the south-West Police Station.
 Between the denizens of these two bastions of the law there is a loathing that can no longer be explained, since its roots are hidden in the past.